tleguern/libencode.sh/README.md

     $ echo -n foobar | base64
     Zm9vYmFy

 It is also possible to use autoload in an interactive korn shell to use base64_encode directly :

     $ autoload base64_encode
     $ base64_encode foobar
     Zm9vYmFy

+Of course all of these awkward steps can be bypassed if you just this project as intended: as a library.